rod101/flickr-project/README.md

 ```
  $ npm install --save react-router-dom
 ```
+## Flickr API
+Using Flickr API you can retrieve a plethora of photographs and in turn, may create awesome applications.

+### Obtaining an API key
+Get your API Key [click here](https://www.flickr.com/services/apps/create/apply)

+update the .env file with your key and you ready to go

 ## Adding axios to the project
 Promise based HTTP client for the browser and node.js